chargz/RemoteSSH/README.md

 # RemoteSSH
 Starts an ngrok TCP tunnel and notifies you of the URL.
-Perfect for remote SSH connections.
+Perfect for automated remote SSH connections.

 # Examples:
 Copy this into a Raspberry Pi and include starter.sh in your bootup script; Place the Pi in any remote place, give it an internet connection, and you can SSH into it from home.